Another installment in my gift-giving series!

 - Coloring Book.
 Thank goodness coloring is becoming popular again!
 Get the same book for both of you and sit down to color together- see what doodles come out and appreciate how each person expresses themselves differently.
-These pencils (and this case makes it easier!) are wonderful for blending and shading.

 More on gifts:

 - 18 Non-Toy, Non-Clutter Gifts for Expectant Parents